·Use case

 Authentication of the record

-The receipt binds a SHA-256 of a specific document to a public-chain transaction at a specific time.
-What the operator can sworn-attest to is narrow and concrete: the bundle was produced by the system, the SHA-256 matched the bytes the customer submitted, the chain transaction was relayed to a miner.
+The proof binds a SHA-256 of a specific document to a public-chain transaction at a specific time.
+What the operator can sworn-attest to is narrow and concrete: it received that SHA-256 digest, embedded it in the bundle the system produced, and broadcast the chain transaction — and, for digests submitted through the programmatic API under a workspace key, that the submission was tied to that account.
+(The operator-attended browser form keeps no account-linked record, so for those submissions the operator can attest to the bundle and broadcast but not to an account.)
+The document’s bytes never reach Satsignal — they are hashed on the customer’s machine — so the operator cannot attest to the bytes themselves, only to the digest it received and committed.
 The declaration template below sets out those facts in the form a witness could adopt under oath; admission of the underlying record still rests on FRE 901 / 902 analysis with the court.

 Declaration template →